ernavdeepkr/ernavdeepkr.github.io/content/en/blog/python_variables.md

 A variable in Python is a memory place where a value can be stored.
 According to the requirements, the value you've saved may change in the future.

-## Rules for assinging names to Python variables
+## Rules for assigning names to Python variables

 - A variable name must start with a letter or the underscore character
 - A variable name cannot start with a number